 - Boulder, Colorado where I worked at Crispin Porter + Bogusky, hailed as Digital Agency of the Decade (almost a decade ago).
 Worked hard during the week, snowboarded every weekend.

 - Florence, Italy where I was married to my first love.
 We met in Miami when we were 19.
-I first lived in Florence as a study abroad student with my ex for 8 months, then again before and during our marriage.
+I first lived in Florence as a study abroad student with my ex for 8 months, then again before and during our marriage for three years.

 - Sestriere, Italy—deep in the Italian Alps just north of Turin—is where my ex-grandma-in-law had an apartment, so why not spend every winter and summer there?!
 I miss this place!
 Population 800 and me, the only American until tourists showed up during holiday.

 - Jackson Hole, Wyoming where I lived with family and snowboarded the Tetons.
 Everyone needs to visit at least once.

 - Now in Southern Oregon, where I’m learning to embrace a slower pace of life and found more of myself in the calm via reading, meditating, hiking and overindulging in podcasts.
 I love podcasts.

 What I do